 Our Clinical Scholars Program offers talented senior-year nursing students an opportunity to earn valuable Nursing Scholarship financial assistance while supporting their smooth transition from the classroom to the professional workplace.
 The Program is available only to University of Maryland, School of Nursing and Stevenson University students.

 To be eligible for the Clinical Scholars Program, you must be entering your senior year in a BSN or Clinical Nurse Leader Program, have a GPA of 3.0 or greater and sit for the NCLEX exam within 60 days of graduation from your nursing program.
-To learn more and apply, contact Cyndy Ronald, at 410-328-1251 or by e-mail at email@example.com.
+To learn more and apply, contact Cyndy Ronald, by e-mail at firstname.lastname@example.org.

 Student Nurse Residency Program

 For nursing students ready to enhance their clinical competence and prepare for the challenging role ahead, UMMC's Student Nurse Residency Program offers the in-depth training that can put your career on the fast track.
 This is a ten week summer program that typically runs from the end of May through the beginning of August.

 - Gain knowledge and confidence through clinical collaboration